rgil90/shopify_graphql_sample/README.md

 ### Example

+Assume we want to build the project first

+`docker build -t shopify_graphql_api .`

-To search for a product with the term 'shirt':
+Then we want to search for a product with the term 'shirt':

 `docker run --env-file=.env shopify_graphql_api npm run start "shirt"`